How To Speed Up Windows PC | Make Windows PC Faster

 4.1.
 Check for low disk space

-To check for low disk space:
+To check for low disk space in Windows 11/10:

 If your PC is not low on space, try the next tip.